-- Obtain a copy of the reappraisal plan; make a list of the activities required by Property Tax Code Section 25.18(b) and to the right of each activity state whether it is provided for in the plan, and whether it is actually being performed.
-Pull appraisal cards, review procedures manuals and interview staff to confirm the activities.
+- Obtain a copy of the reappraisal plan; make a list of the activities required by Tax Code Section 25.18(b) and, to the right of each activity, state whether it is provided for in the plan and whether it is actually being performed.
+Pull appraisal cards, review procedures manuals and interview staff to confirm these activities.

-- Compare the district's maps or geographic information system (GIS) to the International Association Assessing Officers (IAAO) Standard on Digital Cadastral Maps and Parcel Identifiers and note compliance or deviation from the standard.
-Review and describe the district's appraisal software system and the district's mapping or GIS and describe how each operates.
-Determine when these systems were installed and/or upgraded, whether they are standalone or integrated with other systems, whether the departments are experiencing any major problems with the system and if any are scheduled for replacement or upgrade in the near future.
-Detail whether or not the appraisal system and the mapping system/geographic information system are integrated, and if they are not integrated, detail how the system could be integrated.
+- Compare the district's maps or geographic information system (GIS) to the International Association Assessing Officers' (IAAO's) Standard on Digital Cadastral Maps and Parcel Identifiers, and note compliance or deviation from the standard.
+Review and describe the district's appraisal software system mapping or GIS and describe how each operates.
+Determine when these systems were installed and/or upgraded; whether they are standalone or integrated with other systems; whether the departments are experiencing any major problems with the system; and if any are scheduled for replacement or upgrading in the near future.
+Detail whether or not the appraisal system and the mapping system/geographic information system are integrated, and if they are not integrated, detail how they could be.

 - Make a list of all of the market areas identified by the district.
 Review the maps or GIS system in conjunction with the CAD's market areas and note whether market areas have been identified and whether they appear reasonable (rural CADs may not need market areas, while more urban CADs should have several).

-- Prepare a list of all appraisal procedure manuals that the CAD provides to staff; state the date when each was revised next to each manual, as well as the usefulness and applicability of the manuals to the CAD's operations (adapted to fit the community needs, rather than being a purchased general appraisal guide); and note whether the manual complies with generally accepted appraisal standards such as the Uniform Standards of Professional Appraisal Procedures, the IAAO Standard on Mass Appraisal of Real Property and the IAAO text Property Appraisal and Assessment Administration.
-If not in compliance, state specifically how it is out of compliance.
-Also, list any additional manuals that should be provided by the district.
-Make recommendations for improvement where needed.
+- Prepare a list of all appraisal procedure manuals that the CAD provides to staff.
+State the date of the last revision next to each manual, and describe their usefulness and applicability to the CAD's operations (that is, assess whether they are adapted to fit community needs, rather than being a purchased general appraisal guide).
+Note whether the manual complies with generally accepted appraisal standards such as the Uniform Standards of Professional Appraisal Procedures, the IAAO Standard on Mass Appraisal of Real Property and the IAAO text Property Appraisal and Assessment Administration.
+If they are not in compliance, state specifically how they fall short.
+Also, list any additional manuals that the district should provide.
+Make recommendations for improvements where needed.

 - Obtain a copy of internal CAD ratio studies for the past three years.
 Make a chart showing property categories and show the result of each ratio study next to each property category for which sales exist.
-Review the internal ratio study results, CAD procedures manuals and appraisal records, and interview staff to determine whether the district is reappraising according to a plan that prioritizes its reappraisal efforts based on the needs reflected in the internal ratio studies.
-Determine whether the market areas with the lowest appraisal level are being reappraised as soon as possible after a low ratio is shown in the ratio study, and whether all properties are being reappraised within the three-year period required by law.
+Review the internal ratio study results, CAD procedures manuals and appraisal records, and interview staff to determine whether the district is reappraising according to a plan that prioritizes efforts based on the needs reflected in the internal ratio studies.
+Determine whether the market areas with the lowest appraisal levels are being reappraised as soon as possible after a low ratio is identified in the ratio study, and whether all properties are being reappraised within the three-year period required by law.
 Compare the budget, reappraisal plan and internal ratio studies to determine whether ratio study results are used as significant tools in the budgeting and reappraisal processes.
 Prepare a timeline, including significant dates, in the ratio study and the budgeting and reappraisal processes.
-Based on your interviews, comparisons, timeline and other research, describe how these processes are linked and how priorities are set, and recommend further linkages or different priorities, if necessary.
+Based on your interviews, comparisons, timeline and other research, describe how these processes are linked and how priorities are set, and recommend further linkages or different priorities where needed.

-- Interview staff members regarding their procedures for obtaining sales information, review their sales procedures manuals and inspect the CAD sales files.
+- Interview staff members regarding their procedures for obtaining sales information; review their sales procedures manuals; and inspect the CAD sales files.
 List the methods used by the appraisal district to acquire sales (e.g. multiple listing services, sales questionnaires, agreements with local real estate appraisers, etc).
 List any methods that might be available to the CAD that are not being used.
-List sources of construction cost data and income data and list other sources not being used.
+List sources of construction cost data and income data and other sources not being used.